xlladdins/xll/docs/Excel4MacrosQ-S.md

 corresponding to its position.
 A zero indicates all options were accepted.

-Max\_time    must be an integer greater than zero and less than 32768.
+Max\_time&nbsp;&nbsp;&nbsp;&nbsp;must be an integer greater than zero and less than 32768.
 It corresponds to the Max Time box.

-Iterations    must be an integer greater than zero and less than 32768.
+Iterations&nbsp;&nbsp;&nbsp;&nbsp;must be an integer greater than zero and less than 32768.
 It corresponds to the Iterations box.

-Precision    must be a number between zero and one, but not equal to zero or one.
+Precision&nbsp;&nbsp;&nbsp;&nbsp;must be a number between zero and one, but not equal to zero or one.
 It corresponds to the Precision box.

-Assume\_linear    is a logical value corresponding to the Assume Linear Model check box and allows Solver to arrive at a solution more quickly.
+Assume\_linear&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Assume Linear Model check box and allows Solver to arrive at a solution more quickly.
 If TRUE, Solver assumes that the underlying model is linear; if FALSE, it does not.

-Step\_thru    is a logical value corresponding to the Show Iteration Results check box.
+Step\_thru&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Show Iteration Results check box.
 If you have supplied SOLVER.SOLVE with a valid command macro reference, your macro will be called each time Solver pauses.
 If TRUE, Solver pauses at each trial solution; if FALSE, it does not.

-Estimates    is the number 1 or 2 and corresponds to the Estimates
+Estimates&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and corresponds to
-options: 1 for the Tangent option and 2 for the Quadratic option.
+the Estimates options: 1 for the Tangent option and 2 for the Quadratic option.

-Derivatives    is the number 1 or 2 and corresponds to the Derivatives
+Derivatives&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and corresponds
-options: 1 for the Forward option and 2 for the Central option.
+to the Derivatives options: 1 for the Forward option and 2 for the Central option.

-Search    is the number 1 or 2 and corresponds to the Search options: 1 for the Quasi-Newton option and 2 for the Conjugate Gradient option.
+Search&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and corresponds to
+the Search options: 1 for the Quasi-Newton option and 2 for the Conjugate Gradient option.

-Int\_tolerance    is a decimal number corresponding to the Tolerance box in the Solver Options dialog box, and must be between zero and 1, inclusively.
+Int\_tolerance&nbsp;&nbsp;&nbsp;&nbsp;is a decimal number corresponding to the Tolerance box in the Solver Options dialog box, and must be between zero and 1, inclusively.
 This argument applies only if integer constraints have been defined.

-Scaling    is a logical value corresponding to the Use Automatic Scaling check box.
+Scaling&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Use Automatic Scaling check box.
 If scaling is TRUE, then if two or more constraints differ by several orders of magnitude, Solver scales the constraints to similar orders of magnitude during computation.
 If scaling is FALSE, Solver calculates normally.

 Return to [top](#Q)